ian7yang/ian7yang.github.io/_pages/about.md

   - /about.html
 ---

-Hello, this is Zheng Yang, a Ph.D. student at GaTech.
+Hello, this is Zheng (Ian) Yang, a Ph.D. student at GaTech.

 I am advised by [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/) and co-advised by [Prof. Brendan D. Saltaformaggio](https://saltaformaggio.ece.gatech.edu/).